TILOS-AI-Institute/HypergraphPartitioning/README.md

     │
     ├── golden_evaluator                      # script for evaluating partitioning solutions
     │
-    ├── solutions                             # solutions for all the benchmarks with different imbalance factors │   ├── ISPD_benchmark_solutions          # solutions on ISPD98 testcases with unit vertex weights │   |   ├── hMetis                        # solutions using hMETIS
+    ├── solutions_2way                        # 2-way solutions for all the benchmarks with different imbalance factors
+    │   ├── ISPD_benchmark_solutions          # solutions on ISPD98 testcases with unit vertex weights
+    │   |   ├── hMetis                        # solutions using hMETIS
     │   |   |   ├── UBfactor_2                # solutions with imbalance factor 2